Isabel Hardman: Personal life

 In April 2016, Hardman tweeted that a male member of Parliament had referred to her as "the totty" and that she had reported him to the whips.
-She was not intending to name the man who was subsequently revealed to be the Conservative MP Bob Stewart.
+She was not intending to name the man who was subsequently reported to be the Conservative MP Bob Stewart.

 Hardman has written about suffering from depression, and in October 2016 wrote that she had stopped working temporarily due to anxiety and depression.
 She has said that, in 2017, she was diagnosed with post-traumatic stress disorder, due to a serious trauma in her personal life.
 She wrote that her recovery was partly down to time spent outdoors: she is a cold-water swimmer, and in 2019 ran the London Marathon for Refuge, raising £37,000 for the charity.

 Hardman began a relationship with the politician John Woodcock in summer 2016.
 In November 2019, Woodcock announced he and Hardman were expecting a child.
 Hardman gave birth to a son on 12 May 2020.
-On 30 July 2021, the couple married in a small ceremony at Barrow-in-Furness's register office.
-As a wife of a peer, she is entitled to use the title of Lady Walney, although she does not appear to use it.
+On 30 July 2021, the couple married.